How is COVID-19 Impacting Rates and Leverage?

 Today we are discussing the capital markets for not just storage, but everything that's going on in the marketplace in general right now.
 And, we're here in the new Dallas office and part of the Marcus & Millichap Capital Corporation now.
 I thought it'd be a good opportunity to introduce our partners, Metropolitan Capital, to our owners and operators, give them a little history, and tell them what we do together and why we're here and all that.

-Is Now A Good Time To List And Sell My Self Storage Facility?
+Ask The Broker, Is Now A Good Time To List And Sell My Self Storage Facility?

 The short answer is yes.
 Pricing for self-storage facilities is as attractive now as it has ever been for a few different reasons.
 The first comes down to simple supply-demand.
 There are fewer properties on the market right now than there have been at any point in time in the past five years.
 And there are actually more buyers than we have ever seen before.
 Partially, you just have the institutional type investors who have to place X amount of equity every single year into self-storage properties.